On first-species counterpoint theory: Basic motivations and definitions

+For example, the Renaissance polarity $e^2 5$ is involutive.
+The converse of this proposition does not hold since, in the Renaissance dichotomy $(K[\x],D[\x],e^{2\x}5)$, $e^{2\x}5$ is involutive, but the dichotomy is not strong as already observed.

 We call involutive derangements \textbf{quasipolarities}.
 A \textbf{quasipolarization} of $R$ is a self-complementary dichotomy $(K,D,p)$ of $R$ where $p$ is involutive.
-Therefore, in view of Proposition~\ref{propsymdich1}, $(K,D,p)$ is a quasipolarization if and only if $p$ is a quasipolarity.
+Therefore, in view of Proposition~\ref{propsymdich1}, a self-complementary dichotomy $(K,D,p)$ is a quasipolarization if and only if $p$ is a quasipolarity.

 Note that not all self-complementary dichotomies are quasipolarizations.
 For example, the self-complementary dichotomy $(\{0,2,4,6,8,10\},\{1,3,5,7,9,11\},e^1)$ of $\mathbb{Z}_{12}$ is not a quasipolarization since $e^1\circ e^1=e^2\neq id$.